English units of measurement: Weight

 The Avoirdupois, Troy and Apothecary systems of weights all shared the same finest unit, the grain; however, they differ as to the number of grains there are in a dram, ounce and pound.
 This grain was legally defined as the weight of a grain seed from the middle of an ear of barley.
 There also was a smaller wheat grain, said to be 3/4 (barley) grains or about 48.6 milligrams.

-The avoirdupois pound contained 7,000 grains and was used for all products not subject to Apothecaries's or Tower weight.
+The avoirdupois pound was eventually standardised as 7,000 grains and was used for all products not subject to Apothecaries's or Tower weight.

 Avoirdupois

 Troy and Tower

 The Troy and Tower pounds and their subdivisions were used for coins and precious metals.
 The Tower pound, which was based upon an earlier Anglo-Saxon pound, was replaced by the Troy pound when a proclamation dated 1526 required the Troy pound to be used for mint purposes instead of the Tower pound.
 No standards of the Tower pound are known to have survived.

 Established in the 8th century by Offa of Mercia, a pound sterling (or "pound of sterlings") was that weight of sterling silver sufficient to make 240 silver pennies.